Last updated on Saturday, March 20, 2021 06:23:19 AM Mountain US Time Zone

 Both a mill & a lathe are needed for this project.
-A problem with kits is that the the amount of material per part is minimized making it harder to grip when tolerances results in an undesirable "wobbly looking" flywheel rotation, (DA).
+A problem with kits is that the amount of material per part is minimized making it harder to grip when machining, results in an undesirable "wobbly looking" vibrating flywheel rotation, (DA).
 Double-acting Steam Engine